nickmmark/palindromes/README.md

 in order to do that, we need to do a series of operations
 1. search the dictionary to find *palindromes* and *heteropalindromes* of the requisite length
-2. place a *palidrome* in the center
+2. choose a *palidrome* in the center

 |   |   |   |   |   |
 |:-:|:-:|:-:|:-:|:-:|